cyberbotics/webots-doc/reference/pbrappearance.md

 - The `normalMapFactor` field is used to scale the effect of the normal map on the object.
 - The `occlusionMap` field specifies an [ImageTexture](imagetexture.md) which contains pre-baked information about how parts of the model occlude each other (ambient occlusion).
 This can be used for more realistic-looking lighting.
 - The `occlusionMapStrength` field is used to scale the effect of the occlusion map on the object.
+- The `emissiveColor` field specifies the emissive color of the material's surface  (as if the surface emits light), analogous to the `emissiveColor` field of the [Material](material.md) node.
+- The `emissiveColorMap` field specifies an [ImageTexture](imagetexture.md) for the material's emissive color which overrides `emissiveColor`.
+- The `emissiveIntensity` field is used as an intensity multiplier on the emissive color, to express different emissive brightness levels.
 - The `textureTransform` field contains a [TextureTransform](texturetransform.md) node.
 If `textureTransform` is NULL, the `textureTransform` field has no effect.
 Otherwise, the [TextureTransform](texturetransform.md) is applied to all textures in the [PBRAppearance](#pbrappearance) node when shading the object.